jundalisay/spblist/content/en/research/poincare/science/chapter-04c.md

 Suppose, for example, a world enclosed in a large sphere and subject to the following laws:—The temper- ature is not uniform; it is greatest at the centre, and gradually decreases as we move towards the circumference of the sphere, where it is absolute zero.
-The law of this temperature is as follows:—If R be the radius of thescience and hypothesis
+The law of this temperature is as follows:—If R be the radius of the

 sphere, and r the distance of the point considered from the centre, the absolute temperature will be proportional to R 2 − r 2 .
 Further, I shall suppose that in this world all bodies have the same co-efficient of dilatation, so that the linear dilatation of any body is proportional to its absolute temperature.